Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:03:15:

-Yep.
-OK, so yeah, I'm excited to get into the theory of all of it in a second.
-But first I'm curious how much of your interest in the subject has been inspired with the fact that as a game developer, you're constantly dealing with decentralized rent seekers, like Steve or iOS app store.
+I'm excited to get into the theory of all of it in a second.
+But first, I'm curious how much of your interest in the subject has been inspired by the fact that as a game developer, you're constantly dealing with decentralized rent seekers, like Steam or the iOS app store?
 Is that part of the inspiration behind your interest in Georgism or is that separate?

 Lars Doucet - 00:03:38:

-It's interesting.
-I wouldn't say that's what clued me into it in the first place.
-But I have become very interested in all forms of rent seeking.
-In this general category of things we call land-like assets that come to first mover advantages in these large platform economies.
+That's interesting.
+I wouldn't say that's what clued me into it in the first place but I have become very interested in all forms of rent seeking in this general category of things we call land-like assets that come to first-mover advantages in these large platform economies.
 I've started to think a lot about it basically.
-But the essence of land speculation is you have this entire class of people who are able to basically gatekeep access to a scarce resource that everybody needs, which is land, that you can't opt out of needing.
+But the essence of land speculation is you have this entire class of people who are able to basically gate keep access to a scarce resource that everybody needs, which is land, that you can't opt out of needing.
 And because of that, everyone basically has to pay them rent.
 And those people don't necessarily do anything.
-They just got there first and tell everyone else, it's like, well, if you want to participate in the world, you need to pay me.
-And so we're actually the actual connection with game development, actually clued me into Georgism.
-And I'd heard about Georgism before.
-I'd read about it.
-I thought it was interesting.
-But then I started noticing this weird phenomenon in online multiplayer games going back 30 years repeatedly of virtual housing crises, which is the most bizarre concept in the world to me, like basically a housing
+They just got there first and tell everyone else, “Well, if you want to participate in the world, you need to pay me.”

 Dwarkesh Patel - 00:06:43: